ametleo/cscd311-class-project-api/README.md

 # Residential Application for University of Ghana (10673917)
-This project is an API server
+This project is an API server and web application.
 # Name: Amemate Leo Atsu
 # ID : 10673917